imatge-upc/slt_how2sign_wicv2023/examples/sign_language/README.md

 SUBSET:
 SPM_MODEL:
 ```
+We are currently updating the weights of our best-performing model and I3D features to dataverse.
+They will be available soon!

 ## Citations
-- If you fins this work useful, please consider citing:
+- If you find this work useful, please consider citing:
 <i>
 Laia Tarres, Gerard I. Gallego, Amanda Duarte, Jordi Torres and Xavier Giro-i-Nieto.
 "Sign Language Translation from Instructional Videos", WCVPR 2023.
 </i>